chronicweirdo/reader/readme.md

 ## Features

-- supports reading CBR, CBZ and EPUB files
+- supports reading CBR, CBZ, PDF and EPUB files
 - scan and monitor a library folder for supported file types
 - open and display supported file types in browser
-- keep track of position user has reached in comic book or ebook
+- keep track of position user has reached in a comic book or ebook
-- continue reading from latest position
+- continue reading from the latest position
 - keep track of read ebooks and comic books
-- organize books and comic books by collections (the subfolders they are stored in on disk)
+- view books and comic books organized by collections (the subfolders they are stored in on disk)
 - search for comic books and ebooks
 - add multiple users